ismk/Sublime-Shortcuts/README.md

 Created an exercise for Sublime Shortcuts for DevBootCamp.

 Clone this repo to your local machine and run the exercises in order.

-###Credit
-To the previous Sublime Masters Andrew, Steve and Phil for teaching us.